alt-research/blitz/README.md

 # BLITZ: A Fast Finality Network for Arbitrum Orbit Chains using Babylon

-We describe the design of BLITZ — a fast finality network for Arbitrum Orbit chains that leverages BTC staking through Babylon.
-To make BLITZ a reality, we also present a grant proposal to build BLITZ.
+This repo is an implementation of BLITZ — a fast finality network for Arbitrum Orbit chains that leverages BTC staking through Babylon.

 ## Architecture